project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 A $\rm D_2$ molecule exists because of a balance between the electrostatic repulsion between the nuclei and an attraction  between nuclei and the electron cloud.
 This balance results in a 74 pm equilibrium distance between the deuterons in a gas.

 There are several options for representing the molecular potential.
 For example, the [Morse Potential](https://en.wikipedia.org/wiki/Morse_potential) is popular.
-For a more accurate potential, however, we will draw upon the work of [Kolos 1986](http://dx.doi.org/10.1063/1.1669836).
+For a more accurate potential, however, we will draw upon the work of [Kolos & Wolniewicz 1986](http://dx.doi.org/10.1063/1.1669836).
 We parameterised the numerical Kolos potential as:

 $$V_{mol}(r) = \frac{2}{r}(1 - b_1r - b_2r^2) e^{-\alpha r^s}$$